ryan-n-gay/PCNSE-Study-Guide/PCNSE-Study-Guide.md

   - Consider enabling User-ID technology now for more granular control
 - Configuring PBF (Demo)

+### Firewall 9.0: Security and NAT Policies

+#### Module Objectives

+- Display and manage security policy rules
+- Describe the differences between implicit and explicit rules
+- Create a Security Policy
+- Describe the differences between source and destination NAT
+- Configure source NAT
+- Configure destination NAT port forwarding

+#### Security Policy Fundamental Concepts

+- Controlling Network Traffic
+  - Multiple match criteria avaible to control network traffic
+  - This traffic matching does not include traffic originating from the management interface of the firewall
+  - Define Security policy rules on the firewall using various criteria such as zones, applications, IP addresses, ports, users, and host information profiles (HIP) Profiles
+  - Basic Criteria
+    - Source zone
+    - Destination zone
+  - Granular Criteria
+    - Source address
+    - Destination address
+    - Port
+    - Application
+    - URL category
+    - Source users
+    - HIP Profile
+- Sessions and Flows
+  - The Palo Alto Networks firewall is a stateful firewall
+    - All traffic passing through the firewall is matched against a session
+    - Each session is then matched against a Security policy rule
+    - Each session is identified by a six tuple consisting of:
+      - Source and destination IP address
+      - Source and destination port number: For non-UDP/TCP traffic, different protocol fields are used
+      - Protocol
+      - Source security zone
+    - a Session can consist of two flows
+      - Client to server (c2s) - must enable using rule
+      - Server to client (s2c) - return traffic allowed
+    - The endpoint where traffic initiates always is the client, and the endpoint where traffic is destined is the server.
+When you define Security policy rules, consider only the c2s flow direction.
+- Displaying and Managing Security Policy Rules (Demo)
+- Security Policy Rule Types
+  - Three types of rules can be defined in a s Security policy
+  - Each rule type specifies whether a rule applies to traffic within a zone, between zones, or both
+  - Intrazone
+    - an intrazone rule applies to all matching traffic within the specified source zones.
+You cannot specify a destination zone for an intrazone rule
+  - Interzone
+    - An interzone rule applies to all matching traffic between the specified source and destination
+  - Universal
+    - A universal rule applies to all matching interzone traffic in the specified source and destination zones
+- Implicit and Explicit Rules
+  - The firewall implicitly allows intrazone traffic and implicitly denies interzone traffic
+  - Create explicit rules to control all other traffic
+  - The interzone-default rule eliminated the need to create a rule that blocks all traffic not explicitly allowed by a security policy
+  - Explicit rule; by default traffic is logged
+  - Implicit rules; by default traffic is not logged
+    - Palo Alto Networks recommends that you log all traffic and change the default behavior
+  - Placement of an explicit "deny-all" rule at the end of your administrator-defined policy rules but before the predefined intrazone-default rule will deny all intrazone traffic.
+This explicit "deny-all" rule can disrupt normal application traffic flowing within you networks
+- Enabling Intrazone and Interzone logging (Demo)
+- Security Policy Match
+  - Security policy rules are evaluated for a match from top to bottom
+  - Policy rules are unidirectional
+  - Source zone(s) to destination zone(s)
+    - the replies to the client are allowed as part of the policy.
+  - If traffic is intended to be initiated in both directions, two policy rules are recommended
+  - When configuring Security policy rules, minimize the use of any in the columns, when possible.
+Reduction of the use of the word any reduces the number of unnecessary Security policy lookups by the firewall.
+- Policy Rule Hit Count
+  - Identify and Determine
+    - Identify rules that are used frequently and determine which rules are used and should be removed
+  - Validate and Monitor
+    - Validate rule additions or changes, and to monitor the time frame of when a specific rule was used
+  - Hit Count Data
+    - Includes the number of traffic matches, the timestamps, the number of applications seen, and the number of days with no new applications seen
+  - The rule hit count data can be reset to validate an existing rule or to gauge rule use within a given period of time
+  - The policy rule hit count data also is available through the CLI and API
+- Rule Shadowing (Example)
+  - The Commit Status window warns when one rule shadows one or more other rules

+#### Secure Policy Administration

+- Creating Security Policy Rules (Demo)
+- Scheduling Security Policy Rule (Demo)
+- Managing the Security Policy Ruleset (Demo)
+- Universally Unique Identifiers (UUID)
+  - Created and assigned to a security policy rule when the rule is created
+  - Provides a complete audit trail that captures the entire operational history of a rule
+  - Includes when a rule was created, and who made the most recent change to the rule
+    - 9.0 Only
+  - Standardizes the tracking of policy modification
+- Finding Unused Security Policy Rules
+  - Remove unused rules to:
+    - Increase firewall operational efficiency
+    - Simplify rule management
+    - Firewall tracks rules unused since the last time the data plane restarted
+- Rule Usage Filter (Demo)
+- Address Objects (Demo)
+- Tags (Demo)
+- Tag-Based Rule groups
+  - PanOS 9.0 replaces the tag browser with the ability to assign rules to tag groups
+    - Assign rules to tag groups
+    - View the rulebase as a tag group to visually group rules based on the tagging structure created
+    - Preform operational procedures such as adding, deleting, or moving the rules
+    - Rule tag groups are displayed in the same order as the rules in the rulebase
+    - Before assigning a group tag to a rule, first create the tag assign it to the Security policy rule
+- Creating a New Service Definition (Demo)
+- Using Global Find
+  - Search the candidate configuration and content databases on a firewall for a particular string
+    - IP Address
+    - Object Name
+    - Policy rule name
+    - Threat ID
+    - Application name
+    - This is launched from the search link, or context aware menu
+  - Search results are grouped by category
+  - Does not search
+    - Dynamic content such as logs, address ranges, or allocated DHCP addresses
+    - Individual username or group names identified by User-ID
+  - In general, you can search only content that the firewall writes to the candidate configuration
+  - Example use cases for the Global Find feature are:
+    - Find all objects with a given tag
+    - See where a given IP address is used in the configuration
+    - Find a policy that includes a username or user group
+    - See any place a given username appears in the config
+    - Find out if an application is used in a policy, application group, application filter, or a report query
+    - Find a ticket number that was added to a comment in a policy or on another object
+- Rule Changes Archive
+  - With release of version 9.0
+    - Rule Changes Archive can track all of the changes made to the Security Policy rules
+- Test Policy Functionality
+  - With the release of Pan-OS 9.0
+    - You can test policy rules and managed device configurations to ensure that candidate configurations appropriately secure your network and maintain connectivity to important network resources.
+- Viewing the Traffic Log (Demo)

 ## PCNSE Prep

 - Authentication & Authorization for Device Administration